-Here comes Summer and as you have read in the media, this year summer holiday as turned somewhat into a bit of a chaos with flight cancellations, suitcases went missing and horrendous long queue in London, Paris, Amsterdam and Germany.
-Top it up with 2 heatwave in early June and mid July and Covid-19 Omicron variant BA5 is on the rise.
+Here comes Summer and as you have read in the media, this year summer holiday has turned somewhat into a bit of a chaos with flight cancellations, suitcases went missing and horrendous long queue in London, Paris, Amsterdam and Germany.
+Top it up with 2 heatwaves in early June and mid July and Covid-19 Omicron variant BA5 is on the rise.

 For this year school summer holiday we have planned to stay in France for the entire holiday, visiting my sister and her new-born baby whom we haven’t met for years due to pandemic.
 So with covid cases slowing down in April, I bought tickets for 3.
 Hubby couldn’t come with us as he needed to work but promised he would come visit us and spend few days with us toward the end of our stay.